 The UK Government encourages everyone to take responsibility for biosecurity, and regard this as vital in maximizing honeybee health and population sustainability, and maintain productivity.
 To minimise the risk of contamination and spread of pests and disease there are some basic practices to consider: Apiary Hygiene; Colony Health.

 Include a plan for managing your Apiary Bioseurity when you are carrying out your Apiary Health and Safety Risk Assessment.
-You can view my Risk Assessment here.
+You can view an Example Risk Assessment here.

 All hive components, tools, and products are potential vectors for disease, as are the bees themselves.
 Much can be done to minimise the risks of contamination and spread within the apiary by observing good hygiene practices.
 Avoid unnecessary vehicle and personnel access to apiary.
 Always thoroughly clean clothing after visits to other apiaries.
 Keep protective clothing clean and free of old honey, wax and propolis.
 Consider using disposable gloves.
 Clean tools and equipment regularly using suitable mix of water and washing soda.
 Sterilise hive components by scorching or with suitable sterilising medium.
 Collect scrapings and brace comb and remove from apiary to discourage robbing.
 Store boxes and wax comb in a cold dry environment to discourage the ever present wax moth.